Camping percolators · Review

 The enamel finish of the Stansport Enamel 8-Cup Percolator.

-The aluminum stem, filter basket and spreader (inner percolator) of the Stansport Enamel 8-Cup Percolator.
+The aluminum stem, filter basket and spreader of the Stansport Enamel 8-Cup Percolator.

 Slight rust forming on the rim of the lid of the Stansport Enamel 8-Cup Percolator.

-I’m also not a big fan of this metal hinge that connects the lid to the handle.
-It feels flimsy and can be easily bent.
-Not sure how long it’ll last.
+I’m not a fan of the metal hinge joining the lid to the handle either.
+It feels flimsy and bends easily.

 The hinge that attaches the lid of the Stansport Enamel 8-Cup Percolator to the handle.